 The National Security Strategy for 2018 says the United States will “use sophisticated investigative tools to disrupt the ability of criminals to use online marketplaces, cryptocurrencies, and other tools for illicit activities.”
 On April 17, Representative Steve Pearce (R-NM) and Representative Jim Himes (D-CT) will discuss the growing threat of illicit exploitation of online terrorist financial networks and steps the U.S. should take to improve security and reduce global conflict.
 Both members serve on the House Financial Services Subcommittee on Terrorism and Illicit Finance, where Rep. Pearce serves as chairman.

-Join USIP on April 17 as the Institute’s second Bipartisan Congressional Dialogue examines this problem either in person or on Twitter with the hashtag #BipartisanUSIP.
+On April 17 as USIP's second Bipartisan Congressional Dialogue examined this problem in person and on Twitter with the hashtag #BipartisanUSIP.

 Light refreshments will be provided.

 Nancy Lindborg, moderator

 Rep. Steve Pearce (R-NM)